 Many of Toronto’s older homes still have galvanized or lead piping.
 Even if you can’t see those sections of pipe, that doesn’t mean they don’t exist.
 The galvanized pipes develop blockages from built-up minerals and corrosion, while lead piping is toxic and can affect your family’s health.
 Both of these types of old piping can be replaced during a water service upgrade.

-The City takes responsibility for replacement of the lead piping in the public section of the water supply, which is located outside your property.
+The City takes responsibility for the replacement of the lead piping in the public section of the water supply, which is located outside your property.
 You are required to replace the privately-owned section, however, and this can be a costly exercise if you do it as a stand-alone project.
 If you submit your application for the City’s Priority Lead Pipe Replacement program you can arrange to have the public section replaced at the same time as you do your water service upgrade.

 Benefit #3: Repairs to Water Leaks